-Required placement test scores (see Admissions and Placement chapter) or enrollment in corequisite developmental course(s).
+Required placement test scores (see Admissions and Placement chapter) or enrollment in or successful completion of a corequisite English course for all courses unless otherwise noted.
 Enrollment in EMER 1007 Emergency Medical Technician requires, substance abuse screen, and criminal background check.